SharjeelSafdar/project14c-virtual-lolly-app-event-driven/README.md

 - Demonstrates CRUD operations using DynamoDB through the GraphQL API
 - The AppSync queries are performed synchronously with a DynamoDB data source.
 - The AppSync mutation `createLolly` is performed assynchronously.
 An HTTP data source simply puts the information about the mutation on [EventBridge](https://aws.amazon.com/eventbridge/) default bus.
-- EventBridge invokes a [AWS Step Functions](https://aws.amazon.com/step-functions/) State Machine which orchestrates three [Lambda](https://aws.amazon.com/lambda/) functions in a sequence.
+- EventBridge invokes a [AWS Step Functions](https://aws.amazon.com/step-functions/) State Machine which orchestrates four [Lambda](https://aws.amazon.com/lambda/) functions in a sequence.
 - First Lambda function, `ddbLambda` performs the actual mutation on the DynamoDB Table with the help of `aws-sdk`.
 - Second Lambda function, `gqlLambda` calls a mutation on AppSync called `lollyCreated`.
 - The client listens for this mutation with an AppSync subscription called `onLollyCreated` and redirects to the new lolly page.
 - The third Lambda function, `snsLambda` publishes a message about the new lolly on an [SNS](https://aws.amazon.com/sns/) topic to notify through email.
+- The last Lambda function sends a post request on GitHub api to trigger a workflow to redeploy the Gatsby site to S3.
 - Uses [Amplify](https://amplify.com/) for GraphQL queries and mutations at client side
 - Bootstrapped with [GatsbyJS](https://www.gatsbyjs.com/)
 - Additionally, includes TypeScript support for gatsby-config, gatsby-node, gatsby-browser and gatsby-ssr files